DeemoONeill/MESH_GUI/README.md

 - [x] send message
 - [x] sent messages
 - [ ] add persistent configuration to autofill sender and MESH-DATA-HOME
+- [x] add rightclick menu with a "save as" and "delete" function

 Future: